DataDog/datadog-agent/README.md

 ## Run

-To start the agent type `agent start` from the `bin/agent` folder, it will take care of adjusting paths and run the binary in foreground.
+To start the agent type `agent run` from the `bin/agent` folder, it will take care of adjusting paths and run the binary in foreground.

 You need to provide a valid API key.
 You can either use the config file or